Shopify pre-orders vs Kickstarter

 What’s the typical pre-order cancellation rate?

-Across our platform, approximately 5.4% of pre-orders get cancelled on average, with 2023 seeing the highest rate at 7.1%.
-Cancellation rates increase with longer lead times and poor communication.
+Pre-order cancellation rates typically range from 5-8%, increasing with longer lead times and poor communication.
 Keep customers engaged with regular updates and realistic delivery estimates.

 Should I offer early-bird discounts for pre-orders?